-MS SQL Server Backup Automation with Built-In Tools
+MS SQL Server Backup Automation

 USE TestDB ; GO EXEC sp_addumpdevice 'disk', 'full_backups', 'C:\BackupRepository\sql_full.bak' ; GO

-Use your DB name instead of TestDB.
-You can do the same via GUI in the menu Server Objects - Backup Devices.
+Replace “TestDB” in the example above with the name you want to use for your database.
 Create at least one backup device per every backup schedule (e.g. daily, weekly, monthly, etc.).

 Now we are ready to create a backup.
-Choose the desired database in SQL Management Studio, right-click, and select Tasks - Back Up:
+Choose the desired database in SQL Server Management Studio, right-click, and select Tasks - Back Up:

-- TestDB - target DB name.
+- "TestDB" - target database name.

 - WITH - contains one or more of these options: